kiba/Writings/fac/chp15_plans_for_the_future.md

 We were almost forced to put her in stasis.

+This is a great medical mystery, and I am afraid that it has bad implication regarding my aura.

 **Year 2: Day 204**

 All patients recovered except one adult.
 He was declared unrecoverable and moved immediately into stasis storage before any additional damage can occur.
 This is standard policy.